The Objectives of Punishments in Sexual Crimes: An Islamic Perspective (Book)

 First Section: Ways of Discovering the Objectives of Islamic Punishments

-In the author's belief, several ways can be utilized to discover the objectives of punishments in Islam:
+According to the author, several methodologies can be employed to ascertain the underlying objectives of penal sanctions in Islam:

 Second Section: Objectives of Islamic Punishments

-The author explains the objectives of Islamic punishments as follows:
+The author delineates the objectives of Islamic penal sanctions as follows:

 Objectives of Punishments in Sexual Crimes Warranting Hadd